Alerovere/WALIS/docs/index.md

 <i class="fa-regular fa-share-nodes"></i> [Submit data to the Zenodo WALIS community](https://zenodo.org/login/?next=%2Fdeposit%2Fnew%3Fc%3Dwalis_database)

-## <i class="fa-solid fa-circle-question"></i> Get help
+## <i class="fa-solid fa-circle-question"></i> Help
-We know that, for less expert users, the large quantity of fields in WALIS might appear intimidating.
-For this reason, we prepared a ReadTheDocs page and a series of YouTube tutorials to facilitate data insertion and help the user to better understand the database structure.
-Both are a continuous work in progress, so please feel free to contact alessio.rovere@unive.it for questions, bug reports and requests.
-The ReadTheDocs files are also hosted in [GitHub](https://github.com/Alerovere/WALIS_Help) and the latest docs version is stored in [Zenodo](https://doi.org/10.5281/zenodo.3961543).
+We know that, for less experienced users, the large number of fields in WALIS might appear intimidating.
+For this reason, we prepared a ReadTheDocs page and a series of YouTube tutorials to facilitate data insertion and help the user to understand the database structure better.
+Both are a continuous work in progress, so don't hesitate to get in touch with [alessio.rovere@unive.it](mailto:alessio.rovere@unive.it) for questions, bug reports, and requests.
+The ReadTheDocs files are also hosted in [GitHub](https://github.com/Alerovere/WALIS_Help), and the latest docs version is stored in [Zenodo](https://doi.org/10.5281/zenodo.3961543).

 <i class="fa-brands fa-youtube"></i> [YouTube](https://www.youtube.com/playlist?list=PLhYGGzjMovNfAK9Q9NAio52mBj55-MB6V)